 The companies that are taking advantage of the virtual environment, investing in specialized equipment suitable for remote working, striving for real-time collaboration, are at Level 3.
 Companies, at Level 4, are the ones that are also considering work distribution opportunities, where flexible working hours are acceptable as there is transparency in expectations from workers and how the deadlines will be met.
 Level 5 companies are competent at working remotely and understand that growing through the other four levels brings better results than in-house working.

-Difficulties Many Insurers have Faced while Adopting Remote Working
+Difficulties Insurers Face Adopting Remote Work Insurance

 While shifting to remote work, lack of appropriate policies and procedures can lead to terrible consequences.
 To get nearer to the actual situation, here are some challenges of working remotely, according to the people who practice it in the insurance industry; let’s read what they say.